 Briefly, product scope answers “which end result is wanted?” question.
 Because product scope describes the features of the end deliverables of a project.

-On the other hand, Project scope describes the work the project will do to deliver product scope or product of the project.
+On the other hand, project scope differs from the product scope.
+The project scope describes the work the project will do to deliver product scope or product of the project.
 In order to deliver the e-commerce shopping website, you need to do scope management, cost management, resource management and many other activities.
 All of these activities to deliver the end results of the project successfully are considered as Project Scope.

 A Real Life Example of Product Scope and Project Scope